 Can I eat at my favourite restaurants?

-Starting May 5, restaurants have been able to seat up to eight diners per table.
+From October 6, a maximum of 12 diners may sit at the same table at restaurants.
 The seating restrictions also apply to family members within the same household.
 Diners must be vaccinated, unless they are exempted, and sign in using the LeaveHomeSafe app.
 All restaurant staff must have two doses and must undergo rapid antigen tests every three days.
+There are currently no more restrictions on operating hours for restaurants.

 How about the nightlife scene in Hong Kong?